-Bamboo Park is a haven for native fauna, it controls soil erosion, conserves biodiversity, beautifies the landscape and essentially contributes to the purification and regulation of the
+Bamboo Park is a heaven for native fauna, it controls soil erosion, conserves biodiversity, beautifies the landscape and essentially contributes to the purification and regulation of the surrounding environment.

 The Bamboo Park Nursery opened in June 2020.
 Later that year, Ed and his Dad, David, finished building the main theme of the Nursery, the Bamboo House.
 They wanted to showcase the potential of bamboo construction as well as make a unique experience while you find your favourite plants.

 The Bamboo House reminds us how important and unique it is to live with plants, use eco materials, as well as enjoy the natural environment.
 We hope you will come and enjoy it too!

 The House is a traditional Indonesian structure, built on local sandstone blocks, with bamboo poles for the frames, split bamboo floors and pressed bamboo ply walls and grass thatched roof.
 The building process was a great learning experience and provides a cool and inspiring place.